aftab3866/Suppli_Data_2025/README.md

 - Exporting WGCNA results for further pathway and topological analysis.
 - Ensured to be tested and optimized for accuracy and reproducibility.

+  ## 5. PAN-CANCER ANALYSIS TCGAPLOT.R**
+ This script allows analysis of any single gene or multiple genes of interest for expression patterns across pan-cancer datasets.
+It can also perform many other important tasks.
+For details, visit: https://github.com/tjhwangxiong/TCGAplot
+ [cited: PMID: 38105215]

+  ## 6. TCGA_GO&GSEA.R**
+ This script allows GSEA-GO to be grouped by the expression of a specific gene.
+For details, visit: https://github.com/tjhwangxiong/TCGAplot
+ [cited: PMID: 38105215]

+  ## 7-8.
+PART-1.1__TCGA-OS-COX_HR---## Perfreable (gene by gene).R** &&&& PART-1.2__TCGA-OS-COX_HR---## Perfreable ( use when satge and gender not defined).R
+ This script evaluates the prognostic value of candidate genes while adjusting for clinical factors and creates publication-ready visualizations and reports

 # Supplementary Data and Figures

 ### Supplementary Data